 Ashwaganda – this herb is also an adaptogen.
 In Ayurvedic medicine it is used to treat age-related physical debility and impotence.
 It acts on the reproductive and nervous system and has sedative and immune strengthening properties.
 If you are feeling stressed out or suffering from insomnia and reproductive issues, Ashwaganda is a good herb to include in your healing regime.

 Black Walnut Hull – according to herbalist, Phyllis Light, Black Walnut Hull is the traditional remedy for treating goiter and hypothyroidism.
 The hulls are rich in iodine.
 This herb is also used to tonify the intestines and digestive system as a whole.
-It is especially useful for those suffering with bacterial overgrowth, leaky gut and bloating.
+It is especially useful for those suffering with Candida and/or bacterial overgrowth, leaky gut and bloating.

 Bugleweed – also know as “lycopus” is an excellent remedy for hyperthyroid and thyroid storms.
 According to Master Herbalist, Matthew Wood, “Lycopus was discovered to be an excellent remedy for hyperthyroidism and hyperadrenalism.
 It reduces the output of thyroid-stimulating hormone (TSH) from the pituitary, turning down the setting on the thyroid level.”
 If you are feeling hyper at night and cannot sleep or you are suffering with extreme nervousness, or heart-pounding thyroid storms, put this herb to work on calming down your system.